I collaborate with artists and organizations to turn bold ideas into striking and unconventional live experiences.

 I currently offer freelance services as a dramaturg, writer, and editor.
 Rates vary and are available upon request.

-Ned Moore is a theatre artist and writer based in Pittsburgh, PA, where he has served as Pittsburgh Public Theater's Artistic Engagement Associate and Pittsburgh CLO's Artistic Assistant at the SPARK Festival of New Musicals.
+Ned Moore is a theatre artist and writer currently based in New Orleans, LA.
+He currently serves as the dramaturg for a new immersive project with EMURSIVE LLC (American producers of Sleep No More).
+He has recently worked as Pittsburgh Public Theater's Artistic Engagement Associate and Pittsburgh CLO's Artistic Assistant at the SPARK Festival of New Musicals.
 His translation of Euripides’ Bakkhai premiered at The Fisher Center for Performing Arts in 2013, directed by Lileana Blain-Cruz.
-Bakkhai was restaged in 2015 at the Marigny Opera House, in collaboration with poet Elizabeth Gross, composer Tucker Fuller, choreographers Meryl Murman and Ann Glaviano, and producer Jana Fredricks (directed by Ned Moore).
+Bakkhai and was restaged in 2015 at the Marigny Opera House in New Orleans.
 Since then, Ned has received fellowships from The Croatian National Theatre, The Eugene O'Neill Theater Center, Tulane University, and Columbia University.
 In New York, he has helped develop new plays at the O’Neill Center, The New Group, and New York Theatre Workshop.
 He has worked as an assistant and co-director on many productions, most recently: Verdi's Aida (dir.
 Marin Blazević, The Croatian National Theatre) Wrecked and Uncle Vanya (dir.
 Kim Kerfoot) and Waiting (dir.
 Anne Cecilia Haney, Columbia University).
 His critical writing appears in Culturebot and TDF Stages magazines.
 BA Languages and Literature, Bard College.
 MFA Dramaturgy, Columbia University.